 How Do I Change Therapists on BetterHelp?

-To choose a new therapist on BetterHelp, simply go to the BetterHelp mobile app or website, log in, navigate to your account, and select “Change Therapist”.
-You will then see a selection of therapists from the directory and you can read profiles and choose someone that fits you better.
+To choose a new therapist on BetterHelp, simply go to the BetterHelp mobile app or website, log in, navigate to your account, and select “Change Therapist.”
+You will then see a selection of therapists from the directory where you can read profiles and choose someone that fits you better.
 I had to change therapists a few times when I used BetterHelp, but found the process to be easy and quick.
 Remember to read therapist bios mindfully and check out our tips for finding a great therapist on BetterHelp.

 Is BetterHelp Good?

-We’ve used BetterHelp ongoing for 4 years, and have consistently found it to be a good option for people that are looking for quick and easy access to online therapy.
+We’ve used BetterHelp ongoing for four years, and have consistently found it to be a good option for people who are looking for quick and easy access to online therapy.
 The large selection of therapists and wide geographic availability make it a great option for most people.
 The biggest downside to BetterHelp is that it doesn’t accept insurance.
 If you’re looking for another online therapy platform that accepts insurance, two of our biggest recommendations are Talkspace and Brightside Health.

 Can I Use My HSA/FSA for BetterHelp?